-Well, the clients in Car A above walked away with a few bruises and glass scratched.
-The client in Car B suffered a cervical disk injury with disk replacement surgery.
-That case went to verdict in December and the jury awarded over 4 Million Dollars.
+Here are two photos of vehicle property damage for two cases we previously handled.
+Can you tell by the photos which client sustained the greater injury?
+Well, the client in the top car walked away with a few bruises and glass scratched.
+The client in the bottom car suffered a cervical disk injury with disk replacement surgery.
+That case went to verdict, and the jury awarded over $4 million.

-The heavier the rear car and the faster it is moving, the more force is directed into the occupant in the front car.The speed and weight of the front car
+The heavier the rear car and the faster it is moving, the more force is directed into the occupant in the front car.The Speed and Weight of the Front Car

 Sometimes, being braced can lessen the chance of injuries.
-However, bracing of arms and legs can lead to injury in those areas of the body.Head Restraints not utilized properly.
+However, bracing of arms and legs can lead to injury in those areas of the body.Head Restraints Not Utilized Properly

-If the headrest is too low it can act as a pivot for hyperextension.Seat belts in use?
+If the headrest is too low, it can act as a pivot for hyperextension.Were Seat Belts in Use?

 Typically seat belt use decreases the chance of a serious head injury but increases cervical and lumbar strains.Secondary Collisions

 History of pre-existing spinal degeneration or headaches can complicate healing.Pain Onset

 People who report pain onset immediately are more likely to have long-term problems down the line.